 web-vitals is a small, modular library (~1KB) that provides a convenient API for collecting and reporting each of the field-measurable Web Vitals metrics.

-The metrics that make up Web Vitals are not all directly exposed by the browser's native performance APIs - but rather built on top of them.
+The metrics that make up Web Vitals are not all directly exposed by the browser's built-in performance APIs - but rather built on top of them.
 For example, Cumulative Layout Shift (CLS) is implemented using the Layout Instability API.
 By using

 web-vitals, you don't need to worry about implementing these metrics yourself; it also ensures that the data you collect matches the methodology and best practices for each metric.